Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

-## This is a chaotic canvas on which I launch all the random things I come up with while going about my day.
+## This is a chaotic canvas on which I launch all the random things I come up with while going about my day and bugs I notice throughout playtesting.
 It is not meant to be comprehensible.

 **Current Project**
 * Release 0.2.

 * Add hotkeys to the inventory screen.
 * Shizapis, aster, Serene, borerora, aube.
-* Fix the music

 **Serene Project**